Boots, Service Shoes, and Canvas Leggings

 Oregon CCC camp boys, undated.
 Note the telltale glint of hobnails in the soles of the boot of the boy sitting cross-legged on log at center.
 The sharp difference in color between the hobnailed toe area and the smooth, nonhobnailed sole in front of the heel suggests a toe tap, which would be consistent with Victory trench shoes.
 Source: Oregon State University, Gerald W. Williams Collection, identifier gwilliams:481.

 Left to right: trench shoes with toe plates and hobnails, probably Pershings.
 Next two boys, shoes with no toe caps, duckbill toe box, and a curved Blucher ear--probably 1351 roughout Victories.
 Fourth, more hobnails, this time without toe plates--possibly Victories.
-Furthest right, shoe with no toe caps, duckbill toe box, a curved Blucher ear and a cup-shaped heel counter -- a definite Victory.
-This shoe seems to have a smooth dark finish; possibly it is the 1352 chrome-tanned chocolate leather variant.
+Furthest right, shoes with eight pairs of eyelets and a folded and sewn seam along the top of the upper.
+These seem to be service shoes of some sort, but they lack the toe cap and rounded toe box of the true Munson last Army shoe, and are perhaps of civilian manufacture.

 "LOGGER BOOTS" -- CIVILIAN CAULK BOOT STYLE